Non-fatal injuries at work in Great Britain

 Workers sustained a non-fatal injury according to self-reports from the Labour Force Survey in 2022/23 (LFS)

 Employee non-fatal injuries reported by employers in 2022/23 (RIDDOR)

 Non-fatal injuries to employees by most common accident kinds

-Non-fatal injuries reported under RIDDOR 2019/20 where accident kinds account for 5% or more of the total, Slips, trips or falls on same level 29%, Handling, lifting or carrying 19%, Struck by moving object 11%, Acts of violence 9% and falls from height 8%
+Non-fatal injuries reported under RIDDOR in 2022/23 for accident kinds accounting for 5% or more of the total, Slips, trips or falls on same level 32%, handling, lifting or carrying 17%, struck by moving object 11%, falls from a height 8% and acts of violence 8%

 The Labour Force Survey (LFS) provides the most complete estimate of workers sustaining a non-fatal injury at work, regardless of whether time off work was taken (based on self-reports by workers).